Own-Data-Privateer/hoardy-web/tool/README.md

   - `--raw-sbody, --no-remap`
   : set the default value of `--expr` to `response.body|eb`; i.e. produce the raw response body
   - `--remap-id`
-  : set the default value of `--expr` to `response.body|eb|scrub response +all_refs`; i.e. remap all URLs of response body with an identity function (which, as a whole, is NOT an identity function, it will transform all relative URLs into absolute ones) and will censor out all dynamic content (e.g. `JavaScript`); results will NOT be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response +all_refs`; i.e. `scrub` response body as follows: remap all URLs with an identity function (which, as a whole, is NOT an identity function, it will transform all relative URLs into absolute ones), censor out all dynamic content (e.g. `JavaScript`); results will NOT be self-contained
   - `--remap-void`
-  : set the default value of `--expr` to `response.body|eb|scrub response -all_refs`; i.e. remap all URLs of response body into `javascript:void(0)` and empty `data:` URLs and censor out all dynamic content; results will be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response -all_refs`; i.e. `scrub` response body as follows: remap all URLs into `javascript:void(0)` and empty `data:` URLs, censor out all dynamic content; results will be self-contained
   - `--remap-open, -k, --convert-links`
-  : set the default value of `--expr` to `response.body|eb|scrub response *all_refs`; i.e. remap all URLs of response body present in input `PATH`s and reachable from `--root-*`s in no more that `--depth` steps to their corresponding `--output` paths, remap all other URLs like `--remap-id` does, and censor out all dynamic content; results almost certainly will NOT be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response *all_refs`; i.e. `scrub` response body as follows: remap all URLs present in input `PATH`s and reachable from `--root-*`s in no more that `--depth` steps to their corresponding `--output` paths, remap all other URLs like `--remap-id` does, censor out all dynamic content; results almost certainly will NOT be self-contained
   - `--remap-closed`
-  : set the default value of `--expr` to `response.body|eb|scrub response /all_refs`; i.e. remap all URLs of response body present in input `PATH`s and reachable from `--root-*`s in no more that `--depth` steps to their corresponding `--output` paths, remap all other URLs like `--remap-void` does, and censor out all dynamic content; results will be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response /all_refs`; i.e. `scrub` response body as follows: remap all URLs present in input `PATH`s and reachable from `--root-*`s in no more that `--depth` steps to their corresponding `--output` paths, remap all other URLs like `--remap-void` does, censor out all dynamic content; results will be self-contained
   - `--remap-semi`
-  : set the default value of `--expr` to `response.body|eb|scrub response *jumps,/actions,/reqs`; i.e. remap all jump links of response body like `--remap-open` does, remap action links and references to page requisites like `--remap-closed` does, and censor out all dynamic content; this is a better version of `--remap-open` which keeps the `mirror`s self-contained with respect to page requisites, i.e. generated pages can be opened in a web browser without it trying to access the Internet, but all navigations to missing and unreachable URLs will still point to the original URLs; results will be semi-self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response *jumps,/actions,/reqs`; i.e. `scrub` response body as follows: remap all jump links like `--remap-open` does, remap action links and references to page requisites like `--remap-closed` does, censor out all dynamic content; this is a better version of `--remap-open` which keeps the `mirror`s self-contained with respect to page requisites, i.e. generated pages can be opened in a web browser without it trying to access the Internet, but all navigations to missing and unreachable URLs will still point to the original URLs; results will be semi-self-contained
   - `--remap-all`
-  : set the default value of `--expr` to `response.body|eb|scrub response &all_refs`; i.e. remap all links and references of response body like `--remap-closed` does, except, instead of voiding missing and unreachable URLs, replace them with fallback URLs whenever possble, and censor out all dynamic content; results will be self-contained; default
+  : set the default value of `--expr` to `response.body|eb|scrub response &all_refs`; i.e. `scrub` response body as follows: remap all links and references like `--remap-closed` does, except, instead of voiding missing and unreachable URLs, replace them with fallback URLs whenever possble, censor out all dynamic content; results will be self-contained; default

     `hoardy-web mirror` uses `--output` paths of trivial `GET <URL> -> 200 OK` as fallbacks for `&(jumps|actions|reqs)` options of `scrub`.
     This will remap links pointing to missing and unreachable URLs to missing files.